How Vehicle Parental Controls Are Saving Teens

 Are Parental Controls Making a Difference?

 As of this writing, parent controls in passenger vehicles are still a relatively fresh concept.
 Most new cars do not include them yet, but we do know that more than 84 percent of parents surveyed wanted them for their next new car purchase.
 The lack of data thus far means there is not much hard evidence that a difference is being made.
 However, parents who have these controls are overwhelmingly positive about their options to keep their kids safer.
-In particular, these parents praised their new ability to limit distractions such as:- Radio volume
+In particular, these parents praised their new ability to limit distractions such as:

 - Text messaging